garanBee08/crux/README.md

-Tt’s a repository where I document my personal experience in learning HTML, CSS, and JavaScript.
+It’s a repository where I document my personal experience in learning HTML, CSS, and JavaScript.

 What I have learned so far:
+- none